How to Get Off the College Waitlist

 After battling through the epic journey of the college application process, with all its emotional twists and turns, the torturous anticipation, the potential heaven of acceptance or hell of rejection, judgment day has finally arrived.
 You tear open the envelope and frantically scan the letter for a telling phrase.
-You have been “offered a spot…” So far, so good… “…on the wait list.”
+You are “offered a spot…” So far, so good… “…on the waitlist.”
 Ugh.
-Welcome to admissions purgatory.
+Welcome to the college waitlist–admissions purgatory.

 This is not the time to get lost in the miasma of despair, sitting around passively and plaintively awaiting an inevitable second rejection.
 Rather, after landing on the waitlist it is time to redouble your efforts and do everything you can to show your dream school that they made a mistake.
 Of course, this all has to be done with a recognition of the realities of the world of waitlists (which we will reveal momentarily).
 In the following article, we will explore:

 - Will coronavirus impact waitlisted applicants?

 - How to adopt a winning and reality-based mindset

 Let’s start with the positives by exploring why the waitlist exists as well as some legitimate reasons for optimism.

 Colleges do not place students on the waitlist to soften the blow of rejection or to spread false hope.
 The waitlist exists as a useful tool that provides institutions with a safety net against tough-to-predict yield rates.
 Note: a yield rate is the number of students who actually enroll divided by the number of accepted students.
 Thus the percentage of students plucked off the waitlist varies greatly from year to year and some schools are generally more “waitlist-friendly” than others.